I've lost count as to the number of trips I've made up & down Highway 1. I grew up in Monterey & live in San Francisco. I know this route!!

 This beautiful part of the world is a forested delight with trails, wildlife and views like no other.
 Take a camera.
 If you're not up for a hike, keep driving and you'll see other spots to stop along the way.
 Some have better views without leaving the car.
-It depends on your energy level and time for your trek.
-The variety down the coast is wide and if you miss something on the way down, just do it on the way back.
+It depends on your energy level and the time you have for your trek.
+The variety down the coast is wide and if you miss something on the way, just do it on the way back.

-This bridge has been in more car commercials then I can count.
-It is a beautiful bridge, but I wonder why this one? (photo above) It's very cool, but I'm just not sure why this one gets so much attention.
+This bridge has been in more car commercials than I can count.
+It is a beautiful bridge, but I wonder why this one (photo above).
+It's very cool, but I'm just not sure why this one gets so much attention.
 Probably the fact that it's part of Highway 1, surrounded by water, rocks and beautiful views.

 As you make your way down to Big Sur, you'll find a variety of places to stop for food, trinkets, art, lodging or just a view of the water or woods, from a different angle.

 Big Sur is a spot where people have come for camping for many years.
 It's still popular and largely unspoiled.
 There are now a few more cabins and motels, but you won't find any chain motels or hotels here.

 The newest places to stay are expensive, but very luxurious and worth the money.
 It's not something you'd do every day, so why not live it up?
 Each one is unique and they are all very conscious about fitting into the landscape tastefully, but with style and grace.
 It's like camping in luxury.
 Some have amazing views that are perfect to enjoy over of a glass of wine before dinner while watching the sun sink slowly into the beautiful blue Pacific.

 Napenthé and the Phoenix